 How to get rid of bumpy walls

-If you live in an older home chances are you have ugly bumpy walls.
-For some unknown reason there used to be a time when plasterers thought it was the 'in' thing to give walls a textured finish.
-That might have been the case then, but now we live with bumpy walls where dust collects and it just looks ugly.
-But there is a way to smooth those bumpy walls.
+If you live in an older home chances are you have ugly bumpy walls which, for some unknown reason that plasterers thought was the 'in' thing.
+That might have been the case then, but now we live with bumpy walls where dust collects and it just looks ugly, so here's how to smooth bumpy walls.

 If you use Finishing Plaster, this is a paste that is ready to use.
 Rhinolite, on the other hand, needs to be mixed according to the instructions.
 Bear in mind that while both work well, in a powered form that is mixed, this often dries faster than the ready-made one.